 All in all, except for a couple of houses, fishermen were happy with the fish they caught.
 Seen one and heard of two 30 plus inch Walleyes caught and released, and most Walleyes caught were too big to keep.
 With the 40 plus winds Saturday, everyone had a story to tell when they check out today after seeing what the lake can dish out if it wants to.
 All in all, I would say a pretty good weekend.
 All the rentals stayed were warm and safe, and all had a good time.
 We escorted a few lost fishermen from different areas that got turned around, but most fishermen stayed put through the worst of it.
 Today was spent clearing snow from the access and the first mile out on our roads ( I think most of the snow on the lake ended up in front of us), and it was like plowing cement.
 But we got it all cleared away, and we are in good shape now.
 It sounds like the next couple of days; we are headed for the deep freeze.
 No more ice worries!
 Time for the auger extensions!

 The Red Door Resort Fishing Report 7-25-13

-The leadcore trolling bite has been the best presentation for catching fish this past week.
+The lead core trolling bite has been the best presentation for catching fish this past week.
 Some reports are coming in from trolling a spinner crawler rig.
-While others are still catching some fish on lindy rigs and leeches.
-The mud flats are still the main area to concentrate your efforts.
-Salmo Hornets and small Rapalas have been the crankbaits of choice and hamered gold and hammered silver blades have been the best for spinners.
-The water temperature has been in the mid 70's the past couple of weeks now.
+At the same time, others are still catching some fish on lindy rigs and leeches.
+The mudflats are still the main area to concentrate your efforts.
+Salmo Hornets and small Rapalas have been the crankbaits of choice, and hammered gold and hammered silver blades have been the best for spinners.
+The water temperature has been in the mid 70’s the past couple of weeks now.

-The smallmouth action is still an option near the shallow rock shorelines.
-Tube jigs and popper topwater plugs will now turn a few fish!
+Smallmouth action is still an option near the shallow rock shorelines.
+Tube jigs and topwater popper plugs will now turn a few fish!

-Its not to early to start thinking about your fall full moon plans.
+It’s not too early to start thinking about your fall full moon plans.